Student User Guide

 It may include an icon saying that the subrequirement is required and not just an option from the set of listed subrequirements.

 Informational subrequirements do not count towards the number of subrequirements needed to fulfill a requirement; rather, they provide information only.
-For example, the Latin Honors subrequirement may inform an undergraduate student concerning honors eligibility based on current cumulative grade point average.
+For example, the Latin Honors subrequirement may inform an undergraduate student concerning honors eligibility in a specific academic unit based on current cumulative grade point average.

 A “Requirement Waived” notation appears if the subrequirement has been waived.